The Oxford Income Letter Review

 - Relatively inexpensive subscription

-- Four types of portfolios for income over time
+- Four model portfolios to generate income over time

 - Mix of stock and bond investments